fgremper/CloudStudio/README.md

 To build the client JAR, select CSClient and CSCommon.
 To build the server JAR, select CSServer and CSCommon.
 In this step you can also set the output directory for the generated JAR file.

 Click Next twice.
-Select "Generate the manifest file" and select the Main class (ClientMain.java or ServerMain.java).
+Select "Generate the manifest file" and select the Main class (ClientMain or ServerMain).

 ##### 4. Run